rj9911/Shoping-Cart/README.md

  This says you have two users now i.e kumar and neha.
  -> Make a similar thing with products.

- # Now for Products :
+ # Now for Products API :
    -> Go to Postman
    -> Start the server
    -> Send the get request to http://localhost:2678/api/products and got result as empty array which means not data is being added in the post request and no data is present for the product.